uriel-reyes/sellertools/README.md

 ### Status Management
 - Interactive status dropdown for order state changes
 - Real-time status updates to the commercetools backend
-- Visual indicators for different order statuses
+- Visual indicators for different order statuses, with improved readability

 ### Customer Management
 - View customers associated with the seller's store